 Picture Credit This is a collaborative post written by select content publishing partners.
 There seems to two clear personality types when it comes to going away.
 You’re either a traveler or a tourist.
 And, the battle lines between the two seem harshly drawn.
 Travelers scorn ‘tourist activities.’
 Tourists often think traveler’s activities seem exhausting.
 But, […]

+Is it useful to differentiate travelers from tourists and create this hierarchy, as travel literature would imply?
+Or, as the operational industry definition suggests, is it all the same until you actually live somewhere?
 In my opinion, the UNWTO is right.
 Until you reside somewhere for over a year, until you are an integrated member of the local community, you are a tourist.
 You might as well embrace it.
 And, as the travel literature points out, your main purpose as a tourist is to consume.